-In the 2019 IPPS proposed rule, CMS proposed to overhaul the Medicare and Medicaid EHR Incentive Program to focus on interoperability, improve flexibility, relieve burden and place emphasis on measures that require the electronic exchange of health information between providers and patients.
-We can provide no assurance that the proposed changes, if implemented, will not have a material adverse effect on our future results of operations.
+In the 2019 IPPS final rule, CMS will overhaul the Medicare and Medicaid EHR Incentive Program to focus on interoperability, improve flexibility, relieve burden and place emphasis on measures that require the electronic exchange of health information between providers and patients.
+We can provide no assurance that the changes will not have a material adverse effect on our future results of operations.